Afghanistan national cricket team: Rise as a Test team

+Taliban takeover

+In August 2021, concerns and doubts were raised over the participation of the Afghanistan national cricket team in the future international matches after the Taliban retook control of Afghanistan.
+Concerns were raised over the safety of Afghan national cricketers and their families who were still in Afghanistan during the Taliban takeover on 15 August 2021.
+As of 31 August 2021, three of the Afghanistan women's national cricket team had evacuated to Canada, while the others were afraid of how they, as women, would be treated by the Taliban.
+The women's team was effectively disbanded.

+Taliban spokesmen stated that the Taliban would not disrupt the men's cricket team's participation in international matches and that they would allow Afghanistan to play its first ever bilateral series against Pakistan in Sri Lanka which was scheduled to start in September 2021.
+The Pakistan Cricket Board announced in August 2021 that the tour would be rescheduled to 2022.
+This was later moved to 2023 and the tour took place between 24 – 27 March 2023.

+Despite the ICC requirement for member countries to organize a women's national team for full membership status, the Afghanistan men's national team is allowed to still compete.

 Grounds

-Afghanistan typically did not play their home matches in Afghanistan due to the ongoing security situation and the lack of international standard facilities.
+Afghanistan typically do not play their home matches in Afghanistan due to the ongoing security situation and the lack of international standard facilities.
 Afghanistan played their 'home' Intercontinental Cup fixture against Ireland at the Rangiri Dambulla International Stadium in Sri Lanka.
-Following Afghanistan's World Twenty20 qualifying campaign they played two One Day Internationals against Canada at the Sharjah Cricket Association Stadium in the UAE, after which the stadium was named the 'home' ground of Afghanistan.
+Following Afghanistan's World Twenty20 qualifying campaign they played two One Day Internationals against Canada at the Sharjah Cricket Association Stadium in the UAE.

 As plans to resurrect Afghan cricket developed, at least three international standard cricket stadiums have been built in Afghanistan.
 In 2016, Shahid Vijay Singh Pathik Sports Complex in Greater Noida became the home ground for the Afghanistan national cricket team after they decided to shift their home ground from Sharjah.
 In June 2018, after acquiring test status, Afghanistan changed their home base to Rajiv Gandhi International Cricket Stadium, Dehradun, India.
 In May 2019, Afghanistan Cricket Board requested BCCI for a new home stadium.
 In August 2019, BCCI approved Ekana Cricket Stadium in Lucknow, India as the new home stadium for the team.

 The following are the main cricket stadiums in Afghanistan: